robertfisherhill/YZO_codes/README.md

 These are python codes that I wrote around 2019 before I had any formal coding training.
+I have uploaded it here to start a record of my coding.

 rotomat count generator has a GUI and was used to perform daily cycle counts of stock.